Channel Nepal

-Channel Nepal was the first Nepali satellite television channel.
+Channel Nepal is a Nepali television channel which was the country's first satellite TV channel.
 Jamim Shah, a media entrepreneur, owned the channel until his 2010 murder.
-This channel provides entertainment, information and current affairs.
+The channel airs entertainment, information and current affairs programs.

 The station was temporarily banned in 2000 after falsely attributing anti-Nepal comments to Indian actor Hrithik Roshan, sparking riots which left four people dead and 180 people injured in Nepal.